Jeankaneki/ChefChristoffelApp/README.md

 - **Problem:** When deleting a menu item, the list did not update visually despite the state updating internally.
 - **Solution:**
   - Added a `refreshCount` dummy state.
+  - Added a third screen for adding items to the menu
   - Pass `extraData={refreshCount}` to the `FlatList`.
   - Increment `refreshCount` after deletion to force re-render.
 - **Result:** List updates immediately after deleting an item, fixing the UI issue.